steeleduncan/eyot/docs/docs/control-flow.md

 ## While

-While is just like an if statement, but rather than execute once *if* the condition is true, it will execute continuously *while* the condition is true
+While is similar to an if statement, but rather than execute once *if* the condition is true, it will execute continuously *while* the condition is true

 ```
 while queue.has_message() {